 You Want to Downsize Your Credit Cards

+You may feel that you have too many credit cards and want to minimize the number of accounts you have.
 Even a credit card with a zero balance has to be monitored regularly to spot any unauthorized charges.
 Closing a paid credit card could make it easier to manage your finances.

 What Closing the Card Won’t Do

+While there are some advantages to closing a credit card you've paid off, it's important to know what closing a credit card won't accomplish.
 For example, many people think closing a credit card will improve their credit score.
 Unfortunately, it's more likely that closing a credit card—even a paid one—will hurt your credit score rather than help it.

-That's seven years if the account was closed with a negative standing, like a charge-off.
-An account closed in good standing will stay on your credit report based on the credit bureau's timing for reporting closed accounts.
+Closing the credit card also won't remove it from your credit report.
+The account will remain on your credit report until the credit reporting time limit has expired.
+That would be seven years if the account were closed with a negative standing, like a charge-off.
+An account closed in good standing will stay on your credit report, based on the credit bureau's timing for reporting closed accounts.

 Should You Leave the Account Open?